ilanschnell/bitarray/README.rst

 ``fill()`` -> int
-   Add zeros to the end of the bitarray, such that the length of the bitarray will be a multiple of 8, and return the number of bits added (0..7).
+   Add zeros to the end of the bitarray, such that the length will be a multiple of 8, and return the number of bits added (0..7).

 ``find(sub_bitarray, start=0, stop=<end of array>, /)`` -> int
-   Return the lowest index where sub_bitarray is found, such that sub_bitarray is contained within ``[start:stop]``.
+   Return lowest index where sub_bitarray is found, such that sub_bitarray is contained within ``[start:stop]``.
    Return -1 when sub_bitarray is not found.